-The IKUMA 3 is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:
+The IKUMA 3 P is delivered with a series of accessories that will greatly assist you in the maintenance of your paraglider:

-- The inner bag, to keep the glider protected during storage and transport. - · An adjustable compression strap, which allows the inner bag to be compressed as much as possible to reduce packing volume. - A riser bag, to protect them and pack them neatly. - A repair kit with self-adhesive Ripstop tape. - A Kargo 130 rucksack for the IKUMA 3 in size 20, 22 and 24.
+- The inner bag, to keep the glider protected during storage and transport. - An adjustable compression strap, which allows the inner bag to be compressed as much as possible to reduce packing volume. - A riser bag, to protect them and pack them neatly. - · A repair kit with self-adhesive Ripstop tape. - A Kargo 90 rucksack for the IKUMA 3 P in size 20, 22, 24 and 26.
 This is not included in the scope of delivery, but its purchase is recommended.
-It is perfect for transporting all the equipment comfortably and with plenty of space. - The Kargo 160 rucksack for the IKUMA 3 in size 26, 28 and 30.
+It is perfect for transporting all the equipment comfortably and with plenty of space.

+- The Kargo 130 rucksack for the IKUMA 3 P 28.
 This is not included in the scope of delivery, but its purchase is recommended.
-It is perfect for transporting all the equipment comfortably and with plenty of space.
+It is perfect for transporting all the equipment comfortably and with plenty of space. - The IKUMA 3 P is supplied with the IKS 1000 as standard.
+This is a lightweight means to connect the risers to the lines.